publicartbaltimore/publicartbaltimore.github.io/public-art-public-schools.md

 > ”It didn't happen," Mayor Schaefer said.
 "There was no vandalism because they appreciated the art [as their own].”
 > The mayor outlined a number of landmark projects in which the city took the initiative.
 They began with the "1 percent for art" formula on all public construction projects that was passed in 1964 when he was still a member of the City Council.
 The Mayor's Ball for the benefit of the Arts, which he created in 173, provided $100,000 last year for arts programs at the neighborhood level.
 The Mayor's Advisory Committee on Arts and Culture has been coordinating arts projects citywide since 1974, and the Artscape Festival, which was formed in 1982 to focus attention on the arts, drew more than 600,000.[^26]

-In April 20, 1986, the _Sun_ reported on the challenges of liability insurance for artists working with large scale sculptural works at s:
+In April 20, 1986, the _Sun_ reported on the challenges of liability insurance for artists working with large scale sculptural works at schools and public buildings:

 > Since 1962, the GSA has commissioned more than 250 public works for federal buildings.
 These include Mr. Sugarman's steel construction in front of the federal courthouse on Pratt Street downtown, erected in 1977. […]
 > In Maryland, "Artists are required to carry an all-risk insurance policy from the time they begin their projects until they're done and become the property of the state," said Cindy Kelly, program director of the art-in-public places program of the Maryland State Arts Council, which has commissioned six public art works since 1980.